 Filler proposals must be identified by ticking the “filler” box in the proposal submission tool http://cat.iac.es.

-WHT is not offered in semester 2019B due to the installation of WEAVE.
+No time is offered at the WHT in 2020B.
 See more information in the ING call for proposals.

 Detailed information provided by the ING Observatory can be found in the ING call for proposals.
 All potential applicants must become familiar with the series of changes in instrument availability and of observing time at the WHT and INT driven by the arrival of new survey instruments.
 The changes are summarized here.